Arthi-chaud/seminal-haskell/README.md

   -l,--minLevel LEVEL      The minimal level of suggestions to display.
                            Possible values: Wildcard, Removal, Wrapping, Terminal
                            (default: Wrapping)
+  -c,--count               Count the number of calls to the typechecker while finding changes.
   -h,--help                Show this help text
 ```